There are multiple ways to make millions, if not billions, in the world of cryptocurrency.

 You can also make millions by day trading.
 Now, day trading is definitely not something I like because it causes a lot of anxiety and basically feels like gambling.

 Update: The future of Poloniex doesn’t look great anymore.
 The Reddit is full of complaints and I would suggest you should not use Poloniex anymore and rather use any of the listed alternatives which are way popular.

 I realize that my superpower is in something other than short-term trading.
-Holding altcoins for the long-term and selling them for profit later on is what I enjoy doing, and it’s also how I made a ton of money in the past one year.
+Holding altcoins for the long-term and selling them for profit, later on, is what I enjoy doing, and it’s also how I made a ton of money in the past year.
 I enjoy doing it this way because one of my strengths is an eye for detail, and I can research fast to come up with a pretty solid conclusion.

 In case you’re interested, we have a Telegram channel where I share my observations and suggestions on which cryptos I think you should be investing in.
 You can join our channel here.

 In the crypto world, the most popular method of getting altcoins is through an exchange.